Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The 1425-watt power of the solar generator offers an astounding 118 hours of charge for USB powered devices.
 You can even charge a laptop from 0% up to 16 times and run a LED light for days on end.

 The next solar generator on our list weighs just 12.57 pounds and sports a 440-wattage capacity.
-The unit is best for charging smaller devices from mini refrigerators to tablets and laptops.
+This one portable machine is best for charging smaller devices from mini refrigerators to tablets and laptops.

 - 440 watt-hour capacity